Supporting vulnerable witnesses

 While being in court on the day is a support person’s ‘official’ role, vulnerable witnesses also need support and reassurance before they appear in court and afterwards.

 If you are a support person, talk to the witness about how best you can support them throughout the prosecution process.
-This may mean, for example, going with them to meet the prosecutor ahead of the court case, and going back to court for other important parts of the case they may want to attend, such as when the jury return its verdict, or for sentencing.
+This may mean, for example, going with them to meet the prosecutor ahead of the court case, and going back to court for other important parts of the case they may want to attend, such as when the jury returns its verdict, or for sentencing.

 Who can be a support person?